Resources for Healthcare Providers

 - Confidentiality: Disclose your limits of confidentiality.

 - Universal Education & Direct Inquiry:

 - Support: If your patient discloses they have been in or are currently in a physically or emotionally abusive relationship, before anything else, start by believing and thank them for their courage in disclosing.
-Offer to call an advocate from RISE or the Women’s Shelter Program.
+Offer to call an advocate from RISE or Stand Strong.
 Treat any injury or illness without fear of “tampering with evidence.”